bjornpagen/bjornpagen.com/hi-zellic/en_US.md

    In addition to a list of all your current and past clients, I'll throw in a list of 1.7k crypto founders
-   (which I created for Magna).
+   (which I scraped for Magna).
 I'll setup a mass email marketing campaign to convert them to calls.
 Then, I'll take the calls, and provide as much value to them as I can to them!